Checklist · Buyer's Guide

 What you're testing: Whether you can verify their reputation.

 Good answer: "Sure — here are 3-4 coaches from last year, with their contact info.
 Feel free to reach out."
-Real names, real programs, real phone numbers.
+Specific names, programs you can look up, working phone numbers.

 Bad answer: "We have great reviews on our website" with no actual references.
 Or evasion.
 Or sending you to a Google review page with 3 reviews.